Cognigy/Documentation/docs/en/docs/insights/transcript-explorer.md

 - Use the local filter options to configure your research.
 You can find specific sessions with transcripts by searching for text messages, Session ID, or Contact ID.
 Use phrases or keywords to get more accurate search results.
 You can copy Session ID or Contact ID by clicking ![vertical-ellipsis](../assets/icons/vertical-ellipsis.svg).
 - Use the [global filter]({{config.site_url}}insights/global-filter/) options to configure your research.
 - You can select one or more message sources like **Virtual Agent Messages**, **User Messages**, or **Agent Messages** by **local filter** in the top right.
-When you want to search only for Virtual Agent-specific messages click on the filter option Virtual Agent Messages and leave the other options not selected.
+When you want to search only for Virtual Agent-specific messages, click on the filter option Virtual Agent Messages and leave the other options not selected.
 - You can select one or more flows to show only messages that were generated during the selected flow passing.

 !!! note
-    Using the Negate slider bar, all filter options except the selected one will be analyzed.
+    Using the Negate slider bar.
+All filter options except the selected one will be analyzed.
 For example, when selecting Agent messages and toggling **Negate**, all data will be analyzed except for the Agent-message data.

 <figure>
   <img class="image-center" src="{{config.site_url}}insights/images/fd64fcb-Transcript_Explorer_n2.svg" width="100%" />